-For costs, timeline, scope, stakeholders, and the contract.
+Project managers are often responsible for creating documentation for things like costs, timeline, scope, stakeholders, and the contract.

 The Manifesto for Agile Software Development states a preference for “working software over comprehensive documentation.”
 What does that mean?
-Well, documentation is needed…but don’t go overboard.
+Well, documentation is needed, but don’t go overboard.
 A functional product is always the top priority.

 How To Develop Documentation Development Skills

 - Use other people’s project documents to help you save time and use best practices without having to figure everything out the hard way.
 There are plenty of templates, charts, agendas, checklists, and the like in DPM Membership.

 - If you’re totally new to project documentation you’ll be better off with training like The DPM School, which can help you learn when, why, and how to fill out the most important project documents.

 Task management involves scheduling, monitoring, and assessing project progress and quality of tasks so work flows smoothly.